How to Soundproof Walls

 We have a range of kits to soundproof a stud wall to suit the thickness of your existing stud frame, Stud Wall kit 50mm, Stud Wall kit 75mm, Stud Wall Kit 100mm.
 You can use these kits to upgrade existing stud walls, alternatively you can use them against a party wall.

-When you are considering soundproofing a wall one of the areas you should consider is the voids between floors and ceilings.
-These areas are potential paths for sound to transfer into a room.
+When you are considering soundproofing a wall you should consider flanking noise.
+Flanking noise is a potential path for sound to transfer between floor and ceiling cavities.

 Frequently asked questions about wall soundproofing